Privacy notice

 Yes.
 A DSAR may be refused when:

-• our data protection officer judges the request to be manifestly unfounded or excessive in nature; or
+• Our data protection officer judges the request to be manifestly unfounded or excessive in nature

 The team dealing with your DSAR will let you know our decision in good time and in any case no later than one calendar month.